 Most people who do this exam will be nervous.
 It is natural to be nervous before any exam, but I think certain exams make people more nervous than others.
 The Cambridge exams I have noticed make students particularly nervous.
 Perhaps it is the pressure of taking the exam in another language.
 Perhaps it is the fact that the exam costs quite a lot of money.
 It could be because passing the exam means you can get into university, get a better job or some other really important reason.

 Unfortunately, you never really know how nervous you will be on the exam day.
 You might be absolutely fine, or you might be shaking in your boots and despite some of my students' requests, I cannot do the exam for you ;).
-What I can do, is give you advice (and if you join one of my CAE exam practice courses, prepare you) for the exam so that you are more confident and therefore more able to cope with the pressure, stress and nerves.
+What I can do, is give you advice and (if you join one of my C1 Advanced courses) prepare you for the exam so that you are more confident and therefore more able to cope with the pressure, stress and nerves.

 The most important recommendations are: